introlab/t-top/tools/dnn_training/README.md

     - The [train_backbone_distillation.py](train_backbone_distillation.py) script trains a student neural network that classifies images from a teacher one.
     - The [train_descriptor_yolo_v4.py](train_descriptor_yolo_v4.py) script trains a neural network that detects objects, classifies them and extracts embeddings.
 The network name is `descriptor_yolo_v4`.
+      The training is not working properly.
     - The [train_face_descriptor_extractor.py](train_face_descriptor_extractor.py) script trains a neural network that extracts an embedding for a face.
 The network name is `face_descriptor_extractor`.
     - The [train_keyword_spotter.py](train_keyword_spotter.py) script trains a neural network that detects a wake-up